multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.8.7.0.txt

 WHAT'S NEW IN THE RELEASES
 ==========================
+# What's new in 5.8.7 releases
+- Embedded Windows nginx edition updated to version 1.21.6
+- Embedded Windows PHP edition updated to version 7.4.29
+- New MariaDB/MySQL indexes handling during schema creation and schema updates
+- Enhanced internal tests

 # What's new in 5.8 releases
+- New Telnyx SMS provider support
+- PHP 7.4 deprecated code cleaned
+- Email token is now supported for Credential Provider
+- If username doesn't exist, it try automatically a shorter domain name step by step
+- Embedded Windows nginx edition updated to version 1.21.4
 - Added compatibility with new multiOTP Credential Provider (5.8.2 and further)
 - eDirectory LDAP server support
 - Enhanced Web GUI accounts list (green=AD/LDAP synced, orange = delayed, red=locked)